PSESS2020/Vimsu_prototype/README.md

 At this point, the lecture should have been uploaded successfully, but it still has to be accepted.

-5. Go to your created cluster in MongoDB.
+5. Go to your created cluster in mongoDB.
 6. Press the `Collections` button.
 7. Go to the `lectures` collection.
 8. Look for the lecture you just uploaded and set `isAccepted` from `false` to `true`.